sandeepsharma303/terraform/README.md

 Updates the Terraform state to match the real infrastructure without making any changes to the infrastructure itself.

 terraform apply -refresh-only
 Example

-If someone manually changes an AWS resource, running terraform apply -refresh-only updates the Terraform state to reflect those manual changes.
+If someone manually changes an AWS resource, running:

+terraform apply -refresh-only

+updates the Terraform state to reflect those manual changes.
 The infrastructure remains unchanged.

 Initialize Terraform

 Initialize Terraform with the backend configuration.

 terraform init -backend-config="backend/dev.hcl"
 Note
 Run this command when setting up the project for the first time on your local machine.
 If the backend is already configured, Terraform automatically uses the existing remote state.
 Select Workspace